AkiPoh/ai-experience-simulator-3000/README.md

 ## About

 Ever wondered what it's like to be an AI?
-Spoiler: it's probably mostly chores, (outside of what "@grok what is 1+3" when doing homework /s).
+Spoiler: it's probably mostly chores, (outside of "@grok what is 1+3" when doing homework /s).

 Play as household robots performing incredibly important tasks like vacuuming floors.
 Experience the thrilling life of artificial intelligence through the lens of domestic servitude.

 ## Levels

 **Level 1 - Vacuum the Floor**
 You're a typical robot vacuum.
 Collect all 52 dust particles, that oddly resemble gold coins.
-You can jump, at least 3m high.
+You can jump, at least 2m high.
 Don't ask why.

 ## Controls